james-sanchioli/Big-Ideas-Final-Project/README.md

 ## Metrics
 ### 311 Reports - James Sanchioli
 ### City of Pittsburgh Trees - Tristan Zuroski
 An analysis of quantity of trees per neighborhood, as more trees is demonstrated to be beneficial to wellbeing.
+Includes some investigation of tree quality.

 ## Sources